rossanoventurini/rossanoventurini.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: me.png
   image_circular: false # crops the image to make it circular
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+#### Associate professor
+*<a href='https://di.unipi.it/en'>Department of Computer Science</a>*<br>
+*<a href='https://unipi.it/en'>University of Pisa</a>*<br>
+Largo Bruno Pontecorvo 3, I-56127 Pisa, Italy.<br>
+Room: 361

+I am an Associate Professor at the Computer Science Department, University of Pisa.
+I received the PhD degree from the University of Pisa, in 2010.
+My research interests mainly focus on designing and analyzing algorithms and data structures for large datasets with applications in Information Retrieval and Machine Learning.

+I love algorithms, data structures, low-level code optimizations, and Rust, often all together at the same time.

+### Awards
+- Best paper award at SIGIR 2015: 38th international ACM SIGIR conference on research & development in Information Retrieval
+- Best paper award at SIGIR 2014: 37th international ACM SIGIR conference on research & development in Information Retrieval
+- Yahoo Faculty Research and Engagement Program award ([FREP](https://research.yahoo.com/news/faculty-research-and-engagement-program-2014-recipients-selected/)), 2014
+- Three Best Young Research (under 35) awards at the I.S.T.I.
+"A. Faedo" – C.N.R.
+(2011, 2013 e 2014)
+- Best Italian PhD Thesis in Theoretical Computer Science of the [Italian Chapter of EATCS](http://www.eatcs.org/index.php/italian-chapter), 2012

+### Patents
+- *A method to rank documents by a computer, using additive ensembles of regression trees and cache optimization, and search engine using such a method.*  Co-authored by D. Dato, C. Lucchese, F.M.
+Nardini, S. Orlando, R. Perego, N. Tonellotto.
+Owned by Tiscali S.p.A.
+- *System and method for string processing and searching using a compressed permuterm index.* Number US 2009/0063465 A1 of 5 March 2009.
+Co-authored by P. Ferragina.
+Owned by Yahoo!
+Inc. U.S.

+### Service
+**PC co-chair** (with Franco Maria Nardini and Nadia Pisanti) of the 30th edition of the International Symposium on String Processing and Information Retrieval, SPIRE 2023.

+**PC co-chair** (with Gabriele Fici and Marinella Sciortino) of the 24th edition of the International Symposium on String Processing and Information Retrieval, SPIRE 2017.

+**Program Committees**: EMNLP-CoNLL'12, CIKM'12,  WSDM'13, CPM'13, CIKM'13, WSDM'14, ESA'14, PODS'15, IIR'15, SIGIR'15, SPIRE'15, AAIM'16, IIR'16, SIGIR'16, WSDM'17, WWW'17,  SEA'17, SIGIR'17, IIR'17, WWW'18, SIGIR'19, SPIRE'20, SIGIR'21, ESA'21, and SIGIR'22.